Reviewed by Fajar Febriansyah · Last updated March 2026 · Payment Orchestration

 | Headquarters | Sofia, Bulgaria |

-| Additional Presence | Dubai, UAE |
+| Additional presence | Dubai, UAE |

-| Provider Type | Payment orchestration and payment management platform |
+| Provider type | Payment orchestration and payment management platform |

-| Best For | Prop firms, forex brokers, fintechs, exchanges |
+| Best for | Prop firms, forex brokers, fintechs, and exchanges |

-| Processing Model | Integration and data transfer only |
+| Processing model | Integration and data transfer only |

-| API | Yes Inquiry Based |
+| API | Yes, inquiry based |

-| Smart Routing | Yes |
+| Smart routing | Yes |

-| Reconciliation & Reports | Yes |
+| Reconciliation and reports | Yes |

-| PCI / DSS Positioning | Yes |
+| PCI / DSS positioning | Yes |

-| Plugins | WordPress, WooCommerce, OpenCart, PrestaShop, Shopify, Adobe Commerce |
+| Plugins | WordPress, WooCommerce, OpenCart, PrestaShop, Shopify, and Adobe Commerce |

-| Trustpilot | 4.2 / 5 |
+| Trustpilot | 4.2 / 5 with 13 reviews at review time |

 What Is Paytiko and Who Is It For?